crocs-muni/CryptoStreams/CONTRIBUTING.md

 ### Other, I would like to help

 We suggest you start with ["good first issue"](https://github.com/crocs-muni/CryptoStreams/issues).
 Please, comment the issue to mark it as "in progress" by you.
 If you have any questions, discuss it in the issue.
 Push the changes as pull request with an overview of the changes.
-If you have a more general problem, write Petr Svenda <xsvenda@fi.muni.cz>.
+If you have a more general problem, write Petr Svenda <svenda@fi.muni.cz>.

 ## Submitting issues